luqeei1/asset-optimizer/README.md

 # 📈 Asset Optimization Using Sharpe Ratio

 🚧 **Note:** This project is still under development.
-Further UI improvements and minor functionality changes are to be expected in the near future.
 Historical portfolio managment will also be provided soon.

 Welcome to my full-stack asset optimization application!
 This project leverages the **Sharpe ratio** to help users optimize their investment portfolios.
 It also includes: